Please select a partnership to see additional information:

 - Changing Faces: Provide online resources and training to schools on bullying because of physical difference.

-- Cyberbullying and Children and Young People with SEN and Disabilities: Advice provided by the Anti-Bullying Alliance on developing effective anti-bullying practice.
+- Online bullying and SEN / Disability: Advice provided by the Anti-Bullying Alliance on developing effective anti-bullying practice.

 - Show Racism the Red Card: Provide resources and workshops for schools to educate young people, often using the high profile of football, about racism.